tomography/tomobank/docs/source/data/docs.data.nano.rst

 Sparse angles
 ~~~~~~~~~~~~~

-This data was first provided to TomoBank to be used as part of TomoChallenge, please see https://tomochallenge.github.io/ for more details and for information about how you can participate.
+This data was first provided to TomoBank to be used as part of **TomoChallenge**, please see https://tomochallenge.github.io/ for more details and for information about how you can participate.

 One of the main challenge in nanotomgraphy consists in limiting the total dose deposited into a sample in order to speed up acquisitions and limit beam damage inducing sample deformation.
 The challenge here would consist in reconstructing electrode made of lithium nickel manganese cobalt oxide (NMC) particles surrounded by binder.
 202 projections out of 1210 projections has been kept.